Wendy Neil

 • Exploring different ideas and perspectives on your situation

-• Thinking about positive change and what you want the next chapter of your life to look like.
+• Thinking about positive change and what you might want the next chapter of your life to look like.

 Some of the issues I have helped people with in the past include; Bereavement, loss, illness, anxiety, social anxiety, phobias, trauma, abuse, stress, work-related stress, bullying, identity and self-esteem issues, life transitions, low mood, shame, anger, relationship/interpersonal difficulties.